 Note: Before installing packages, make sure you activate your

-to install Python packages.
+Usually, you will want to use conda to install Python packages.
 This can be accomplished

-easily from the terminal using the install
+easily from the terminal using the install argument:

 $ > conda install PACKAGE_NAME_HERE

-has differnt channels for installing packages.
+An important caveat is that conda has differnt channels for installing packages.
 If you do

 not specify the channel when you install the package, the installation could take a very long time.